tiagof21/imunex-browser/README.md

 `Imunex Browser` is free for personal use.
 It is not an open source project.

+`Imunex Browser` is not designed for developers/sysops due to it's default security concept, missing tools like Inspect/DevTools.

 <div align="center">
 <img src="images/ImunexBrowser_Installer_macOS.png" alt="Imunex Browser Installer for macOS" width="720px"/>
 </div>